 Project, Multimedia and Champion awards are judged on five broad criteria: innovation, measurable results, transferability, commitment, and optimization of available project resources.
 Volunteer, Ambassador, Educator and Student awards are judged on broader criteria specific to each award but take into account the above key criteria as well.

 The MVP2 Awards are awarded in seven categories.
+The following are example applications from 2016.
 When selecting one of these categories you will be taken to a word version of the application.
 If you would like more information or a different type of file please send us an email at NPPR@p2.org:

 - 2016 MVP2 Project – Program Application